 What is the difference between a face mask and a face covering?

 If you’ve been keeping up with the latest government guidelines regarding the COVID-19 pandemic, you will have seen advice regarding face coverings.
-It’s now a legal requirement to wear a face covering in many indoor settings and when you travel on public transport in England.
+The law has been lifted and face coverings are no longer a requirement.
+However it's expected and recommended that face coverings are worn in crowded areas such as public transport in England.

 “Face covering” is the term being used by the UK government to describe a piece of material that can be secured around the face to cover the nose and mouth.
 Face coverings can be worn by the general public, but healthcare or and other “at risk” workers must wear the medically graded face masks

 A face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of personal protective equipment.
 These should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings, like those exposed to dust hazards.

 In short, “face covering” is a general term that might apply to any of the following:

 - Homemade mask

 A covering will be suitable if it can tie comfortably around your head, cover your nose and mouth, and allow you to breathe easily.